 • Where are they used:

-These shoes are made for trekking in various seasons and for trekking in different gradients.
+are made for trekking in various seasons and for trekking in different gradients.
 They are ideal for

 - Longer treks, usually week-long treks